cysouw/diathesis/text/c06_prepositions.md

 ### Locational prepositional phrases

 As a general rule, locational prepositional phrases are not governed by a verb.
-However, there are a few verbs that obligatory need a local preposition [@next], see [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local].
+However, there are a few verbs that obligatory need a local preposition [@next], see [@sec:prepositions-obligatory-local] and [-@sec:reflexive-obligatory-local].

 ::: ex
 a.
 Er steckt den Zettel in die Tasche.